 François Ozon probably doesn’t get much sleep.
 At the age of just 49, the incredibly prolific French filmmaker has authored 40 feature films.
-While his neoclassic Frantz is still showing in cinemas, the director has already come up with yet another masterpiece, which has literally just premiered at the 70th Cannes Film Festival.
+While his neoclassic Frantz is still showing in cinemas, the director has already come up with yet another masterpiece called The Double Lover, which has literally just premiered at the 70th Cannes Film Festival.

 This is an incredibly arresting, sexy and funny study of love, sexuality and emotional breakdown.
 Chloé (Marine Vatch) begins an affair with her psychologist Paul (Jérémier Renier), after she has recovered from anxiety and some apparently psychosomatic stomach pains.
 Paul is strong and confident, while Chloé is frail and insecure.
 Her looks and vulnerability, plus some of the sex scenes, reminded me a lot of Mia Farrow of Polanski 1968 classic Rosemary’s Baby – minus the blond hair.
 Like Rosemary, she begins to suspect that her husband is concealing something from her and – despite her insecurities – she begins to investigate his life.
 She soon discovers that he changed his surname, but that’s just the beginning.